Don Dailey: Corel and Mini

 Additionally, in the 1990s, Dailey further worked with Larry Kaufman on the commercial mass market entry Corel Chess.
-Beside competing with Cilkchess, their serial chess program Mini played the World Computer Chess Championship 1999 in Paderborn.
+Beside competing with CilkChess, their serial chess program Mini played the World Computer Chess Championship 1999 in Paderborn.

 Doch and Komodo

-After a break from computer chess and a few years focusing on other domains, Dailey's 2009/2010 chess program Doch as well as its successor Komodo are again a joint effort in collaboration with Larry Kaufman.
+After a break from computer chess and a few years focusing on other domains, Dailey's 2009/2010 chess program Doch as well as its successor Komodo wew again a joint effort in collaboration with Larry Kaufman.
 In Fall 2013, the developmental version of Komodo won stage 3, and already after Don's death, the final of the Thoresen Chess Engines Competition, the latter in a 48-game match versus stage 4 winner Stockfish by a margin of 25–23.
 Finalist Stockfish DD, dedicated to Don Dailey, was officially released during the final, the commercial Komodo-TCEC a few days later.

+Personal life

+Dailey was an active poster in computer chess forums and computer Go newsgroups.
+He was raised as a Jehovah's Witness and served in recent years as an elder in the church of Roanoke.